lenny-intel/app-tech-talk/README.md

 # app-tech-talk
-Sample App Service for Tech Talk demo
+Repo for Sample App Service for Tech Talk demo